NTT DATA Launches Smart AI AgentTM to Accelerate Generative AI Adoption and Drive $2 Billion in Revenue by 2027

 Date

-Dubai, UAE – January 28, 2025 – NTT DATA, a global digital business and IT services leader, today announced the international launch of its next-generation Smart AI AgentTM.
+(MENAFN- OAK Consulting) Dubai, UAE – January 29, 2025 – NTT DATA, a global digital business and IT services leader, today announced the international launch of its next-generation Smart AI AgentTM.
 This advanced AI tool is a cornerstone of the company’s strategy to accelerate the adoption of Generative AI, with an estimated $2 billion in revenue that we aim to achieve from Smart AI AgentTM-related business by 2027.

 The Smart AI AgentTM autonomously extracts, organizes, and executes tasks in response to user instructions, complementing existing workforces and streamlining time-consuming processes.
 By enhancing efficiency across industries, the Smart AI AgentTM enables businesses to rapidly evaluate and deploy Generative AI applications, optimizing workflows and driving greater productivity.